ladiaria/utopia-cms-liveblog/README.md

  * Live Blogs metadata (url, environment) can be stored in models to then be shown embeded in the site.

-TODO: complete-me with more features
+TODO: complete-me with more features.